Media-Ed-Online/intro-web-dev-2017aut/modules/topic-05/_posts/2017-01-05-image-management.md

 <img src="../imgs/save-imgs-for-web.jpg" alt="Image of 'Save for Web' dialogue in Photoshop CC" title="Save for Web" width="1000" height="auto" style="border: none" />

-Here is the <a href="../imgs/dogs-in-field-original.jpeg" target="_blank">original dog image</a>, which clocks in at an _enormous_ 23.9 mB, and 5597px x 3148px.
+Here is the <a href="../imgs/dogs-in-field-original.jpeg" target="_blank">original dog image</a>, which clocks in at an _enormous_ 23.9 mB, and 5597px by 3148px.
 Watch how long that loads in another tab.

 In contrast the one you see below was optimized for web, sized and cropped to 1000px x 500px.
-It's much more managble at 110 kB, and you is hardly distinguishable from the original (at least on the web).
+It's much more managble at 110 kB, and is hardly distinguishable from the original (at least on the web).

 <img src="../imgs/dogs-in-field.jpeg" alt="An image dogs laying in a field while the sun sets" title="Dogs in a Sunlit Field" width="1000px" height="auto" />